pxheim/zettelkasten/humble-farley-2010-continuous-delivery.md

 Happy path is when user does exactly what is intended and no errors occur.
 Also know as "given", "when", "then".
 Opposite of sad path.

-Automated acceptance tests can be costly to maintain, and can create quite the overhead.
-A good middle ground is to make automated acceptance tests for all happy paths mixed with 80% unit test coverage and some acceptance tests for the most important flows.
-This is the best starting point.

 Dialog w/ QA is important to automate all the most common acceptance tests.